 For more information, see Adding and mapping questions, variables, and service request fields.

 - Click the Service Requests tab, and set the approvals for the service request that the user will submit from this SRD.

 For more information, see Configuring approvals for SRDs and requests.

 - (Optional) Configure entitlement for the SRD.

 - (Optional) Click the Work Info tab, and enter work information for the SRD.

-See Adding work information and attachments to SRDs.
+For more information, see Adding work information and attachments to SRDs.

 - (Optional) Click the Approvals tab, and set approvals for the SRD.

-See Defining approvals in an SRD.
+For more information, see Defining approvals in an SRD.

 The SRD is created in Draft status.
 You cannot move the SRD to a different state (for example, Pending or Deployed) until you define a start date and the SRD is approved.